 While Windows does not have any built-in support, we have Mac OS with Terminal App, which allows for remote SSH connection.

 To log in via SSH connection, you need to have:

 - IP Address of the Ubuntu Cloud Server

 - Username – default is root

 - One Time Password

-All these 3 information you might have already received in the mailbox when you spin a new droplet on DigitalOcean.
+You might have already received all these three pieces of information in the mailbox when you spin a new droplet on DigitalOcean.
 Check out the video demo below for more information.

 Now let’s follow the steps to connect and login SSH using the Terminal App: